JHSIV/IMGD4000/README.md

 A video of this pathfinding system in action can be found here: https://youtu.be/UjdqR5xRZJY

-The Source Code for this can be found under the Pathfinding folder of this repository on the master branch.
+The source code for this can be found under the Pathfinding folder of this repository on the master branch.